-In this post I will cover the steps to install SCOM console.
-You can also refer it as Operations Console.
+In this post, I will cover the steps to install SCOM console.
+You can also refer to it as Operations Console.
 After you install Operations Manager, you can install SCOM console on servers and client computers.

 - Install the operations console via command prompt

-In my previous post I covered on installing SCOM 2019 on Windows Server 2019.
-The latest release SCOM release is 2019 and if you haven’t upgraded your SCOM version to 2019, you can start planning for that.
+The latest release SCOM release is 2022 and if you haven’t upgraded your SCOM version to 2022, you can start planning for that.

-Under the topic “Deploying SCOM“, I discussed two methods of deployment.
-Single server deployment and Distributed server deployment.
 With distributed server deployment, you install SCOM features on separate servers.
-Therefore if you want to install operations console on another server, you can do so.
+Therefore, if you want to install operations console on another server, you can do so.

 Prerequisites for installing Operations Console

-Most of all you must ensure that the computer that will host the Operations console meets the minimum system requirements.
-For now I am covering the prerequisites for SCOM 2019 console.
+Before you install SCOM console, you must ensure that the computer that will host the Operations console meets the minimum system requirements.
+For now, I am covering the prerequisites for SCOM 2019 console.

 - Supported Server OS – Windows Server 2016 (Standard, Datacenter, Server Core).
 Windows Server 2019 (Standard, Datacenter, Server Core).